3b3al-MV/Complete-ASIC-Flow-of-PIT-Programmable-Interrupt-Timer-/README.md

 - **Timing Analysis Tool:** Synopsys PrimeTime

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.